emilymclean94/movie-nova/README.md

 ## Questions
 If you have any questions don't hesitate to contact us with the information listed below.

-You can find our GitHub here: [GitHub](https://github.com/emilymclean94/stream_verse)
+You can find our GitHub here: [GitHub](https://github.com/emilymclean94/movie-nova)

-You can email us here: